chasdev/config-files/README.md

 I create sym links to the files in this repo so I can easily share configuration across my computers.

-These files assume:
+These files currently assume OS X with the following:

-1. The Janus distribution for Vim.
+* The Janus distribution for Vim.
+* iterm2
-1. Tmux
+* Tmux
-1. Git
+* Git
-1. Exuberant Tags (ctags)
+* Exuberant Tags (ctags)
-1. Kaleidoscope
+* Kaleidoscope

+(TODO: Support Ubuntu configuration within same files.)

-On OS X I use:
+Other information about my own OS X environment:
-* brew to install ctags and tmux (and much more).
+* brew is used to install ctags and tmux (and much more).
-* gvm to manage groovy, grails, and gradle installations
+* gvm is used to manage groovy, grails, and gradle installations
-* Kaleidoscope as the diff and merge tool
+* Kaleidoscope (commercial product) is used as the diff and merge tool
-* Sublime Text 2 (occasional, I use tmux/vim primarily)
+* Sublime Text 2 (occasional use of this commercial product, I use tmux/vim primarily)
 * Iterm2 with Solarized
-* Node.js, npm, Ruby, rvm,
+* Node.js, npm, Ruby, rvm